 The first thing you need to do is look at your financial situation.
 If you are spending more than you bring in then you have only two options available: make more or spend less.
 There is not any other way to look at it.
 While you might be able to find a new way to make money at home, that is not always an option for everyone.

-No matter if you plan on making more money or not, you have to make sure you really understand how things look financially.
+No matter if you plan on making more money or not, you must make sure you really understand how things look financially.
 The best way to do this is to take a good look at both your income and your expenses.
 This will help you create a budget that will work for you.

 WANTS vs. NEEDS

-REDUCE YOUR NEEDS
+REDUCE YOUR WANTS

 Review your list and look at the wants.
-These are items which you might be able to reduce or completely eliminate from your budget.
+These are items which you might be able to reduce or eliminate from your budget.
 Some of these may include:

 - Cable (reduce or eliminate completely)